tel: 800.260.6780 (toll free) • 330.670.0101 (phone) • fax: 330.670.0109 • email: email@example.com

 Sponsor, exhibitor and advertising opportunities are now available.
 Learn more.

-ANAC2020 is the leading conference for nurse practitioners and nurses working in HIV and its associated conditions, co-infections and co-morbidities.
-ANAC2020 will include expert speakers and abstract-driven presentations that focus on U.S. and global nursing and inter-professional HIV care and treatment, prevention and research.
-Due to the COVID-19 pandemic, we have decided to cancel our in-person conference and offer the same great speakers and topics through a remote platform.
+The ANAC annual conference is the leading conference for nurse practitioners and nurses working in HIV and its associated conditions, co-infections and co-morbidities.
+ANAC2021 will include expert speakers and abstract-driven presentations that focus on U.S. and global nursing and inter-professional HIV care and treatment, prevention and research.

 To address the complexities of HIV care and prevention, our annual event brings together nurses, other members of the healthcare team, researchers, educators, policy experts, healthcare innovators and nursing students from across the country.
 Over the course of three days, we examine issues and learn the latest developments and advances through both abstract-driven sessions and highly acclaimed invited speakers.

-- Explore the important roles of nurses and nurse leadership in impacting health and healthcare around the world, in the context of 2020 as the Year of the Nurse.
+7. Identify the important roles of nurses and nurse leadership in the context of 2021 as the Year of the Nurse.

 The Association of Nurses in AIDS Care is accredited as a provider of nursing continuing professional development

 by the American Nurses Credentialing Center's Commission on Accreditation.